bishoybassem/k8s-rpi/README.md

 # Kubernetes on Raspberry Pi
-The aim of this repo is to explore the installation process of Kubernetes, understand its components and how they interact together.
+The aim of this project is to explore the installation process of Kubernetes, understand its components and how they interact together.
 The setup is based on the official [documentation](https://kubernetes.io/docs/setup/scratch) for setting up a cluster from scratch.
 Moreover, Ansible is used to automate the installation steps.
 Finally, this setup is intended for testing and experimenting purposes only.